olaservo/olaservo.github.io/_posts/2025-02-24-review-pull-requests-with-cline.md

 This process helps you formulate any comments you want to leave on the PR for the author.

-Cline us also super helpful for helping understand any pipeline failures related to the PR.
+Cline is also super helpful for helping understand any pipeline failures related to the PR.
 For example if the build is failing, I might ask `the github ui says a build is failing and it makes it seem like I can't approve or merge it. could you take a look at help me figure this out?` The GitHub cli should let Cline grab all the details it needs to help you out.

 As always, these types of tools are best used as a second opinion and not the only opinion, and never take Cline's statements at face value - sometimes when the model tries to back up its answers, it will realize it was wrong and correct itself.
 Even with those caveats, its been nice to have a thinking partner on call to help me think through PR reviews and watch out for edge cases, etc. that I might not have thought of myself.